RAUSHANSHARMA74/School-Location-Search-Algorithm/README.md

     - Create a `.env` file in the `backend` directory and add the following environment variables:

       ```env

+        SERVER_PORT = 6050
         DB_HOST = localhost # or the hostname of your database server
         DB_USER = root # or your database username
         DB_PASSWORD = replace with your MySQL password
         DB_NAME = replace with your actual database name
         PORT = 3050 # the port your application will run on
       ```

 4. Running the Backend: